 Some jobs like a surgeon, veterinarian, or a doctor should require a degree because someone’s life is in your hands.
 But, most other jobs will equate a year of experience to a year of college.

 For instance, Forbes said that 67% of supervisor job postings required at least a bachelor’s degree.
 Yet only 16% of the current supervisors had a degree.
 Something is amiss.

-Here are 10 Reasons NOT to Go to College
+Here are 10 reasons not to go to college

 Americans have built up a mountain of student loan debt that has soared to $1.45 TRILLION DOLLARS.
 The cost of going to school has shot up 500% over the last 30 years, with no added value.
-In fact the value of a degree has decreased.
+In reality, the value of a degree has decreased.